microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/marks-toolbar.png" alt="Marks Toolbar" width="400px" center="1" %}

-Charticulator now supports three types of shapes: rectangle, oval, and triangle.
-You can change the shape type from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial7.mp4" timeRange="20.45,22.09" openTutorial="tutorial7" %})
+Charticulator supports three types of shapes: rectangle, oval, and triangle, as well as seven types of symbols: a circle, a cross, a diamond, a square, a star, a triangle, and a wye.
+You can change the shape type and symbol type from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial7.mp4" timeRange="20.45,22.09" openTutorial="tutorial7" %})

-{% include image.html src="/images/docs/shapes.png" alt="Shapes" width="400px" center="1" %}
+{% include image.html src="/images/docs/shapes-symbols.png" alt="Shapes" width="700px" center="1" %}

 To place the mark at a specific location, you can click the mark to activate it and click or drag within the *Glyph Editor*, depending on the mark type. ({% include videocallout.html src="/videos/tutorials/tutorial3.mp4" timeRange="18.00,21.09" openTutorial="tutorial3" %})

 Guides can be added to a glyph from the *Toolbar* via the same interaction. ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="13.00,14.99" openTutorial="tutorial5" %})

-<h3>Changing a Symbol</h3>
-Charticulator supports seven types of symbols: a circle, a cross, a diamond, a square, a star, a triangle, and a wye.
-You can change the symbol type **after** you added the symbol mark to the *Glyph Editor*.
-{% include image.html src="/images/docs/symbols.png" alt="Makrs and Symbols" width="200px" center="1" %}

 <h3>Binding Data</h3>